ftCLI/FoundryTools-CLI/README.md

 * the usWidthClass, usWeightClass, bold italic and oblique bits values of all font files found in INPUT_PATH;
 * tries to guess the family name reading the name table.
 It also contains weight and widths literals, retrieved parsing the config.json file.

-It can be edited manually or using the 'ftcli automator edit-csv INPUT_PATH' command.
+It can be edited manually or using the 'ftcli assistant edit-csv INPUT_PATH' command.

 Options: